ringcentral/ringcentral-web-phone/README.md

 switch from WiFi network to cellular.
 The call will become "silent".
 You can restore the call by invoking `callSession.reInvite()`.

+An inbound INVITE whose Call-ID matches an existing call session is handled by that session as a re-INVITE, by Call-ID alone, so it never spawns a duplicate session.

 Network outage/issue/change is a big topic and we have a dedicated section for that.
 For example, if the network change, the WebSocket connection will break too.
 So, it is not as easy as invoking `callSession.reInvite()`.
 Please read the